roncalloj/roncalloj/README.md

   - ⁉️ About Myself:
     - I play the guitar since 2005
     - I'm a DIY guy
-    - I'm a have knowledge in molecular and synthetic biology
+    - I have knowledge of molecular and synthetic biology
-    - I'm red belt in taekwondo (one belt away from the black one)
+    - I'm a red belt in taekwondo (one belt away from the black one)

   <h3 align="left">Connect with me:</h3>
   <p align="left">